Ghoelian/Ghoelian/README.md

 ### I have migrated to [Codeberg](https://codeberg.org/Ghoelian)

-## I'm a full-stack developer at Eventree/Paytree
+## I'm a full-stack developer at Arcady
 - You can find some of my projects pinned below

 ### Connect with me: